g2r4i6e8/geocsv/README.md

 <img src="https://github.com/g2r4i6e8/geocsv/blob/main/docs/Problem.png?raw=true" width="800" />

 ## Installation
-1. Download this repo as a ZIP-file ([instruction](https://sites.northwestern.edu/researchcomputing/resources/downloading-from-github/#:~:text=To%20do%20this%2C%20go%20to,likely%20in%20your%20Downloads%20folder))
+~~1.
+Download this repo as a ZIP-file ([instruction](https://sites.northwestern.edu/researchcomputing/resources/downloading-from-github/#:~:text=To%20do%20this%2C%20go%20to,likely%20in%20your%20Downloads%20folder))~~
-2. Open QGIS.
-Go to Plugins->Manage and Install Plugins...->Install from ZIP
+~~2.
+Open QGIS.
+Go to Plugins->Manage and Install Plugins...->Install from ZIP~~ ~~3.
+Select the downloaded ZIP-file and click Install Plugin.~~ ~~4.
+That's it.
+You are awesome!~~

-3. Select the downloaded ZIP-file and click Install Plugin.
+GeoCSV is available in [QGIS Python Plugins Repository](https://plugins.qgis.org/plugins/geocsv-main/) now!

-4. That's it.
-You are awesome!
+So, just go to the 'Plugins -> Install Plugins...' in QGIS and install it in a few seconds.

 ## Usage